CSI-Lucas-Garcia/CSI-Python-2021/Modules/Module1/Module1.md

 What is the difference between Git and GitHub?

  - Answer: Git es un sistema de control que administra y realiza el codigo.
-GitHub es el sistema qie viene de la nube, que recibe el codigo de Git.
+  GitHub es un servicio de 'hosting' basado en la nube que administra repositorios de Git.

 What is the difference between a git commit and a git push?

- - Answer:
+ - Answer: Git commmit pone los repositorios locales, y git push envía sus cambios a la ubicación remota.

 What is the difference between a pull, and an upstream pull?

- - Answer:
+ - Answer: Un pull es cuando le haces uptate al repositorio remoto, ocurre un pull al repositorio local.
+El upsteam pull es cuando le haces update del stream principal para el repositorio remoto

 What part of these instructions was unclear or incomplete?

- - Answer:
+ - Answer: All instruction were clear

 Type down any class notes below this sentence: